rafiGaucho/restApi-shop/README.md

 __*The routes are authenticated using json web token (jwt) .*__

-- create and Authenticate user
+- create , Authenticate and delete user
 - Add , retrieve ,update and delete  Products
 - add ,retrieve and delete orders